 - Calcium gluconate ( Contains 9% elemental calcium)

-According to study, inadequate intake of phosphorous can lead to osteoporosis.
-Approximately 40% of young women do not get enough phosphorous, in result they find their muscle weak and feel bone pain.
-High level of phosphorous or low level of phosphorous can involve you in disease like heart attack, pain in joint.
+According to a study, inadequate intake of phosphorous can lead to osteoporosis.
+Approximately 40% of young women do not get enough phosphorous, in result they find their muscle weakness and feel bone pain.
+High level of phosphorous or low level of phosphorous can involve you in diseases like heart attack, pain in joint.

-- Phosphorous is necessary for growth of bones and teeth.
+- Phosphorous is necessary for the growth of bones and teeth.

-- Phosphorous can be found in body in the form of phosphate which produces energy.
+- Phosphorous can be found in the body in the form of phosphate which produces energy.

-- It helps in muscle contraction and maintains regular heartbeat.
+- It helps in muscle contraction and maintains a regular heartbeat.

-- It is also helpful in reducing pain after workout or physical exercise.
+- It is also helpful in reducing pain after the workout or physical exercise.

-- It aids in properly function of kidney by working with Vitamin B.
+- It aids in the proper function of the kidney by working with Vitamin B.

 - It filters waste from kidney and keeps you away from kidney diseases.

 The main source of getting phosphorous is protein foods.
 The foods that include phosphorous are

 - Seeds and nuts

 Most of the foods that contain calcium may also have phosphorous in it.
 It’s mean if you are eating dairy product for calcium intake, you are also consuming phosphorous because dairy products contain both calcium and phosphorous minerals.

 Phosphorous can also be obtained from Non-protein foods.
 List of non-protein foods include